Diabolik (2021 film)

-Diabolik is an Italian action crime film directed by the Manetti Bros. and based on the comic series of the same name.

-It is the second film adaptation of Diabolik, after Mario Bava's Danger: Diabolik in 1968.
+Diabolik is a 2021 Italian crime action film directed by the Manetti Bros. and based on the comic series of the same name.
+It is the second film adaptation of Diabolik, after Mario Bava's Danger: Diabolik (1968).

-A sequel titled Diabolik - Ginko Attacks!
-(Diabolik - Ginko all'attacco!) was released on November 17, 2022.
+The film premiered at the Noir in Festival on 15 December 2021, and was released theatrically in Italy the following day by 01 Distribution.
+It is followed by two sequels: Diabolik: Ginko Attacks!
+(2022) and Diabolik: Who Are You?
+(2023).